By Simon Gould

 Repair it yourself?

 To help the electrical and treadmill experts out there, there are useful pages on the internet detailing repairs people have done themselves.
-They maybe worth a look.
-This page of incline self repairs features many different makers so you may find it helpful.
-This self repair is helpful if you have an Icon treadmill (they make Proform and NordicTrack).
+They are maybe worth a look.
+This page of incline self-repairs features many different makers so you may find it helpful.
+This self-repair is helpful if you have an Icon treadmill (they make Proform and NordicTrack).

 The treadmill is one of the most expensive items for your home.
-If it goes wrong it will need to sorted as soon as possible.
-For those of us who regularly exercise on them, like the Government tells us to.
+If it goes wrong it will need to be sorted as soon as possible.
+For those of us who regularly exercise on them, as the government tells us to.
 Then even a week without a treadmill will affect your exercise routine and your fitness may suffer.

-To ensure your treadmill is working at it's optimal you need to regularly maintain it.
+To ensure your treadmill is working at its optimal you need to regularly maintain it.
 This may not stop the incline problem from occurring but is worth doing.
-There are difference things you should do after each use, monthly, bi-monthly and more.
+There are different things you should do after each use, monthly, bi-monthly, and more.
 I would advise an annual service from a technician too.
 Anything to get your treadmill working and you exercising again.